 When deciding what to wear a good tip is to layer your outfits.
 This not only allows you to save space in your luggage (you get more outfits from fewer clothes) but also gives you the option to take layers on or off as appropriate.

 Popular and affordable stores on the UK high street include:

 Many shops offer student discount (usually 10%) when you show them a valid TOTUM card.

 The National Health Service (NHS) provides medical care free of charge depending on your circumstances.
 Services such as emergency treatment and family planning are free for everyone, while receiving other treatments for free depends on your immigration status, the length of your course, and where you are studying.

 Dental and optical treatments usually require payment.

 The alternative to the NHS is private healthcare, which charges everyone for everything.
-Before leaving your country you should take out private health insurance, especially if you are not entitled to NHS treatment.
+Before leaving your country take out private health insurance, especially if you are not entitled to NHS treatment.

-As soon as you arrive you need to register with a doctor.
-You should visit the closest surgery to you, taking a letter to prove you are a student.
-To find out more about registering with a doctor and entitlements to NHS treatment see UKCISA - Health and healthcare.
+As soon as you arrive, register with a doctor.
+Visit the closest surgery to you, taking a letter to prove you are a student.
+To find out more about registering with a doctor and entitlements to NHS treatment, see UKCISA - Health and healthcare.